Giskard-AI/giskard-hub/README.md

 during the prototyping phase and for continuous integration testing.

 Read the quick start guide to get up and running with the `giskard_hub` library.
-You will learn how execute local evaluations from a notebook, script or CLI, and synchronize them to the Giskard Hub platform.
+You will learn how to execute local evaluations from a notebook, script or CLI, and synchronize them to the Giskard Hub platform.

 Access the full docs at: https://docs-hub.giskard.ai/